Nilhcem/nilhcem.github.io/_posts/2017-02-27-android-things-audio.md

 recognizer.addNgramSearch("EN-US_CONTEXT", new File(assetsDir, "en-us.lm.bin"));
 {% endhighlight %}

 Yet, this is not something I would recommand.
-First because it will drastically increase your apk size, and then because the recognition would not be as good as with a given language model.<br>
+First because it will drastically increases your apk size, and then because the recognition would not be as good as with a given restricted language model.<br>

 I used pocketsphinx in the introduction video for this article.<br>
 Source code is available [on GitHub][sample-pocketsphinx].